GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 </details>

 <details>
-<summary>b.
-Register your Microsoft Intune device ID for macOS device</summary>
+<summary>b. submit your Microsoft Intune device ID for macOS device</summary>

 ?> This step is applicable only for public officers.